 The Memnon colossi are two side by side ancient Egyptian colossal statues, about 18 m. high from the 14th century BC Both statues represent Amenhotep III and were located at the entrance of his temple.

-Then you will be drive back to your hotel in Hurghada.
+Then you get a delicious oriental lunch.
+Then drive back to your hotel in Hurghada.

 |Individual||2-3 persons||4-6 persons||7-10 people||11 and more|